 Over two days, civil servants were challenged to explore the possibilities of design in the formulation of policies that could improve and better service innovation.
 The 2 Day Modules also helped participants to develop a new, alternative and complimentary vision of their important mission: To develop human-centric innovation strategies for social sustainability.

 Attendees were mainly from middle-management positions (MPS Point 38 to 44), and upon arriving at the workshops, had very limited design knowledge.
-Each workshop hosted approximately thirty-five people.
-In each interactive workshop, attendees discussed design theories and solutions with industry expert Rama Gheerawo, the lea trainer of the 2 Day Modules who has spent the nearly 2 decades in a leadership role within Britain’s Helen Hamlyn Centre for Design.
-As well, Gheerawo is a Fellow of the Royal College of Art, and has previous experience leading many seminars and workshops on design thinking.
+Each workshop hosted approximately thirty-five people, who discussed design theories and solutions with industry expert Rama Gheerawo, the lead trainer of the 2 Day Modules who has spent the nearly 2 decades in a leadership role within Britain’s Helen Hamlyn Centre for Design.
+He is also a Fellow of the Royal College of Art, and has previous experience leading many seminars and workshops on design thinking.

-Attendees were faced with multiple problem-solving scenarios and were asked to improve upon the fictional situations using creative logic.
+Attendees were faced with multiple fictional scenarios and were asked to improve the wicked problem using creative logic.
 One case study examined possible solutions for an overcrowded public market space where a fire had broken out recently.
 Attendees were asked to compile a series of solutions to lessen chances of future fire-related hazards and improve the safety of occupants.
 Another case study focused on how to make a web-based driver’s license application more user-friendly.

-The sessions were moderated our Executive Director, Dr. Edmund Lee.
-Lee also led a half-day seminar about design-thinking, introducing new concepts and challenges for designing local government services.
+The sessions were moderated by our Executive Director, Dr. Edmund Lee, who also led a half-day seminar about design-thinking, introducing new concepts and challenges for designing local government services.

 Feedback from the attendees was overwhelmingly positive.
 Comments from participants expressed that they were extremely inspired because the content was applicable to their line of work.
 Attendees also said they really enjoyed participating in the case studies because they were “convincingly realistic and thought provoking.”